industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 discussed in this section, mkdocs is installed on our local machine if we installed DESDEO with its development dependencies.

-The external documentation of DESDEO is found in the directory `docs` found in the root of the project.
-The overall structure and the configuration related to mkdocs, and the other documentation tools used, are found in the file `mkdocs.yml`, which is found at the root level of the project.
+The external documentation of DESDEO resides in the directory `docs` found at the root of the project.
+The overall structure and the configuration related to mkdocs, and the other documentation tools used, are found in the file `mkdocs.yml`, which is also found at the root level of the project.

 To build and view the current documentation, we can issue the command